 If you purchased a car from any new or used dealer, and the terms of your finance contract or terms on the monthly statement from the bank are different than what you agreed to at the dealership, your signature may have been forged and fraud may have been committed.

 The Six Signs of Car Contract Forgery and Fraud:

 - Monthly Payments are different, either higher or lower;

 - Interest rate is different, either higher or lower;

 - Loan amount is different, either higher or lower;

 - The term to pay off the loan is longer or shorter, for example you agreed to 60 months but the monthly statement says 72 months;

-If any of these things happened to you, you are likely the victim of car dealership fraud.
-Whitney, LLP’s car dealership forgery and fraud lawyers help victims of dealer fraud by unwinding bad deals and recovering compensation.
+If any of these things happened to you, you may have been the victim of car dealership fraud.
+Whitney, LLP’s lawyers help victims of dealer fraud unwind bad deals and recover compensation.